Autodesk-Forge/forge-bim360-assets.viewer/README.md

 **Under Construction**

-Demonstrate how to read BIM 360 **Assets** with Forge Viewer.
+Demonstrate how to read BIM 360 **Assets** data with Forge Viewer.

 Uses [Data Management](https://developer.autodesk.com/en/docs/data/v2) to list hubs, projects and files.
 Uses [Viewer](https://developer.autodesk.com/en/docs/viewer/v6/overview/) to show models and extensions to create toolbar buttons and panels.
+The sample implements the following features in the **BIM360AssetExtension.js**:

-The lists [BIM 360](https://developer.autodesk.com/en/docs/bim360/v1/overview/) Assets on the panel.
+- **BIM360AssetListPanel**: Lists [BIM 360](https://developer.autodesk.com/en/docs/bim360/v1/overview/) Assets on a data table with pagination support on the panel
+- **BIM360AssetInfoPanel**: Display asset data of selected object from [BIM 360](https://developer.autodesk.com/en/docs/bim360/v1/overview/) Assets module.
+- **BIM360SpaceFilterPanel**: Lists levels and rooms of the RVT model in a tree hierarchy, and it can apply proper section box (filter) to the model upon checked level or room to bring better view for assets.

 ## Thumbnail